vgeorge/cypress-websocket-server/README.md

 The server will listen to any connections in `ws://localhost:1999` and:

 - Send payload `{ "message": "connected" }` on client connection
-- Expect client message containing payload `{ "action": "get-user" }`
+- Expect client message with payload `{ "action": "get-user" }`
-- Send user info in payload
+- Send back user info

-If the client doesn't send the expected message in the right order, a error will be printed to Cypress console.
+If the client doesn't send the expected message in the right order, or send additional messages, an error will be printed to Cypress console.

 ## License